Data-Carlos/Prep_Data_Vector_DB/README.md

 ```

 ## Conclusion
 In this tutorial, we covered how to download, process, and chunk a dataset of arXiv papers.
+We also added a step to convert all data to strings, preparing it for use in an embedding model.
 By following these steps, you can prepare a chunked dataset ready for use in a vector database.
 This process transforms you from a beginner to a proficient user capable of managing and utilizing large text datasets.

 Feel free to ask questions or provide feedback to improve this tutorial further.
 Happy coding!